SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 Click a device profile name to view its details.

-In the **Name and device type** section, the name of the profile and optionally selected device types are shown.
+The **Name and device type** section shows the name of the profile and optionally selected device types.

-In the sections below, the firmware version, software packages and configuration files for this particular device profile are listed.
+The sections below list the firmware version, software packages and configuration files for this particular device profile.

 ![Device profile details](/images/users-guide/DeviceManagement/devmgmt-device-profile-details.png)